xyluz/xyluz/README.md

 Nice to meet you!

 I am Seyi Onifade.
-I write and teach PHP, JavaScript, Python at [Zuri Team Limited](http://zuri.team/).
+I write PHP, JavaScript and Python.

-I’m currently working on [zuriboard.com](https://zuriboard.com) (a multitenant LMS currently being used by over 150,000 people across 6 organizations - not commercially available yet).

 You can reach me [on twitter](https://twitter.com/xyluz)